NeonGeckoCom/neon_debos/README.md

 device might need, such as Camera Drivers, wifi-connect, QT packages, Vocal Fusion Drivers, etc.

 ## Available Recipes
 - debian-base-image-rpi4.yml: Debian Bookworm image with updated RPi kernel, RPi userland binaries, libcamera, wifi-connect, SJ-201/Vocalfusion drivers, and a Splash Screen.

 - debian-neon-image-rpi4.yml: Debian base image with Neon Core, OVOS Shell, and associated overlays applied.

+- base-rootfs-rpi4.yml: Base rootfs build including recipes up to (excluding) #30.
+  This does not build an image for deployment, but rather a compressed rootFS used by other recipes to avoid having to re-build mostly static dependencies (i.e. libcamera, Python, RPi firmware).

 ## Repository Structure
 Each directory contains numbered files or directories; earlier numbers correspond to earlier build stages, and